Show Table of Contents

 In Tableau Desktop, a set of four SCRIPT functions are available for passing expressions to external services and obtaining a result.
 The functions are:

 See SCRIPT_BOOL for details and examples.
 Because these SCRIPT_ functions are table calculations functions, addressing and partitioning concepts apply.
-(For an explanation of these concepts, see Table Calculations: Addressing and Partitioning.)
+(For an explanation of these concepts, see The basics: addressing and partitioning.)
 Tableau makes one call to an external service per partition.

 Because connecting to an external service involves some overhead, try to pass values as vectors rather than as individual values whenever possible.
 For example if you set addressing to Cell (for example, by clicking the field in the view and choosing Compute Along > Cell), Tableau will make a separate call per row to the external service; depending on the size of the data, this can result in a very large number of individual calls.
 If you instead use a column that identifies each row that you would use in the level of detail, you could compute along that column so that Tableau could pass those values in a single call.